-Q-tips or cotton swabs can be found in almost every single household.
+Q-tips can be found in almost every single household.
 So if you’re a prepper, you may as well learn how to use them in a survival scenario.

 From collecting rainwater to making a shelter, there’s no end to the number of things you can do with plastic sheeting.
 Here are 13 survival uses for it.